FuelLabs/fuel-specs/specs/vm/opcodes.md

 * In a predicate context, [return](#return-return-from-context) `false`.
 * In other contexts, [revert](#revert-revert).

+Attempting to execute an opcode not in this list pauses a panic and consumes no gas.

 ## Arithmetic/Logic (ALU) Opcodes

 All these opcodes advance the program counter `$pc` by `4` after performing their operation.